AbdelkaderYS/SAE-Multisource-Niger/README.md

 Niger's territorial coverage.
-IPW correction using GPS distance as proxy for inclusion probability is a valid approach for this type of bias (Chen et al. 2020), though it relies on the assumption that haversine distance to Niamey adequately captures accessibility — a simplification that would require ground-truth validation for production use.
+IPW correction using GPS distance as proxy for inclusion probability is a valid approach for this type of bias (Chen et al. 2020), though it relies on the assumption that haversine distance to Niamey adequately captures accessibility, a simplification that would require ground-truth validation for production use.

 ---